gmtech-xyz/safe-cex/README.md

 One key feature of safe-cex is its support for multiple exchanges, which allows tuleep.trade to offer a wider range of trading options to its users.

-Currently, the library supports Bybit and Binance Futures contracts, with plans to add more exchanges in the future.
+Currently, the library supports Bybit and Binance Futures contracts, OKX Perpetual Swaps and WOO X Futures.

 ## Differences with CCXT